by Yelena Dzhanova

 News coverage has historically marginalized and sidelined large swaths of people, including the LGBT community.
 There is a significant need, therefore, to re-examine the way news coverage happens.
 To do that, I propose revamping the way we are teaching young and emerging journalists, starting with the incorporation of new teaching methods.
 I will examine and interrogate the methodologies that journalists today employ to cover LGBT issues.
 I will propose changes to journalism curricula to include specific training and methods to aid in journalistic coverage of LGBT issues, and demonstrate the need for such a change using present-day examples across news outlets that contribute to the stigmatization of LGBT people.
 At the forefront of this research is the following questions: What possibilities exist and which can I imagine or conjure up to seamlessly teach and integrate queerness in journalistic practice while minimizing or eliminating harm to the queer community?
 With this project, I aim to do three things: 1) analyze modern-day, concrete news examples to illustrate how mainstream journalism consistently fails queer communities, 2) help newsrooms and educational institutions understand some of the ways they are falling short of teaching and providing strong and accurate queer coverage, and 3) propose specific strategies that start in the classroom and are designed to empower budding journalists to critically examine the news.

-I never intended to go into journalism. to work in book publishing and do activist work on the weekends.
+I never intended to go into journalism.
+Growing up, I planned to work in book publishing and do activist work on the weekends.
 I wanted to be a volunteer firefighter on nights after work, when I would finish going through the final manuscript for the next Gone Girl.
 I loved reading and telling stories and wanted to do as much of it as I could.

 I started college by interning at bookish places like nonprofit literary agencies and poetry houses.
 I organized rallies to protest injustices in New York City and within the City University of New York.
 I took frequent trips to Albany to talk to legislators about Fight for $15 or tuition hikes at CUNY.
 Both politics and literature excited me.